-All applicants must complete and submit with their application a Phase 1 Environmental Site Assessment.
-In addition, as stated in the HOME and NHTF Criteria sections above, compliant environmental review must be completed before DHCD can execute any HOME or NHTF Program Agreement to secure a formal commitment of funds.
+All HOME applicants must complete and submit with their application a Phase 1 Environmental Site Assessment and Part 58 EA Report.
+In addition, as stated in the HOME Criteria sections above, a compliant environmental review must be completed before DHCD can execute any HOME Program Agreement to secure a formal commitment of funds.
+For VHTF only, a Phase 1 Environmental Site Assessment must be submitted with the application.

-It is essential that developers do not proceed with any project activity (e.g., acquisition, rehabilitation, demolition, construction, etc.) prior to the execution of the program agreement or the project will likely be rendered ineligible for funding.
+Developers must not proceed with any project activity (e.g., acquisition, rehabilitation, demolition, construction, etc.) before the execution of the program agreement or the project will likely be rendered ineligible for funding.
 Applicants must allow sufficient time to complete and submit all required environmental site assessment documentation to DHCD.

 Coordination on the environmental review procedure is required if combining ASNH resources with CDBG or other federal funding such as local HOME.
-Part 58 checklists must be submitted within six months of a HOME or NHTF award being made, and prior to any potentially choice limiting activities being undertaken.
+Part 58 checklists must be submitted within six months of a HOME award being made and before any potential choice limiting activities being undertaken.